 For more information contact our Outpatient Intake Coordinator: 303-789-8474

-- What is the purpose of re-evaluation?
+- What is the purpose of Interdisciplinary Outpatient Evaluations (IOE)?

 We may recommend a reduction in frequency, depending on the patient and the expertise of their local providers.
-Some patients elect to get their re-evaluations locally, but come back to Craig every 3-5 years as a precaution to insure that conditions or complications may not have been missed locally.
-Local physicians may not be experienced with spinal cord injury usually appreciate the assurance that Craig is still involved.
+Some patients elect to get their IOE locally, but come back to Craig every 3-5 years as a precaution to insure that conditions or complications may not have been missed locally.
+Local physicians may not be experienced with spinal cord injury and usually appreciate the assurance that Craig is still involved.

 As patients age with spinal cord injury, especially into their 2nd and 3rd decade of injury, their medical and functional conditions can change dramatically, and may require a resumption of annual evaluations.
 Many of the costly complications associated with the aging process are preventable, if identified early.